BryanCruz/password-validation-code-challenge/README.md

 - The default password policy does not allow blank spaces because of the following requirement: "Nota: Espaços em branco não devem ser considerados como caracteres válidos.".
 - Uppercase letters and lowercase letters are treated as different characters.
 This means that a password that contains both "a" and "A" could be valid.

+### About the solution

+I created the REST API using the [TypeScript](https://www.typescriptlang.org/) language, the [Express](https://expressjs.com/) framework, [Jest](https://jestjs.io/) for unit testing and functional programming concepts to structure the code.

+It has the entrypoint `index.ts` that starts the application, the app initial configuration at `app.ts` and the service routes at `routes.ts`.

+The router uses a controller (`controller.ts`) to control the available services, althought we only have one, available at `service.ts`.

+The service has the business logic, that is to say, it has the password policy checkers.
+I created a checker for each requirement specified in the challenge description and let each of them as simple as possible and with customizable params to be changed at any time using the config file.

+The config file is available at `config.ts` and its explained [above](#configuration).

 ## Authors